TheEconomist/big-mac-data/README.md

 The code to calculate the index is provided as a [Jupyter Notebook][jupyter].
 The code itself is written in R, a programming language designed for data manipulation and statistics.
 You can view the [notebook][notebook link] on github.

+You can run the notebook without having to install anything on your local computer by using the free https://mybinder.org service.
+You can [launch the notebook](https://mybinder.org/v2/gh/TheEconomist/big-mac-data/master?filepath=big-mac-data%2FBig%20Mac%20data%20generator.ipynb) directly from your browser.

-If you want to run the notebook, you’ll need to set up a few things:
+If you want to run the notebook on your local computer, you’ll need to set up a few things:

 ### Install Python